Celebrating Hispanic Heritage: Honoring Cultural Icons and Trailblazers

 Celebrating Hispanic Heritage

-Recognizing Cultural Icons
+Recognizing Icons

-is a lively celebration of Latino culture and its huge impact on society.
+Hispanic Heritage Month is a lively celebration of Latino culture and its huge impact on society.
 From movies and music to politics and sports, famous Hispanic Americans have left their mark, breaking barriers and making history.

 Let’s kick things off with the legendary Rita Moreno.
 She wowed everyone with her performance in the 1961 musical drama West Side Story, snagging an Oscar.
-But she didn’t stop there—she went on to achieve the rare EGOT status, winning an Emmy, , and Tony.
+But she didn’t stop there—she went on to achieve the rare EGOT status, winning an , Grammy, and Tony.
 Talk about a quadruple threat!

 Then there’s Salma Hayek, who shot to international fame for her portrayal of Frida Kahlo in Frida.
 With roles in Hitman’s Wife’s Bodyguard and House of Gucci, she continues to be a powerhouse in Hollywood (Good Housekeeping).
 Who knew a paintbrush could lead to such stardom?